istSOS/istSOS4/database/README.md

 # istSOSm Database

 The database follows the SensorThings API (STA) standard data model.

 Additionally, other SOS-specific metadata may be considered as an extension.

 ### Database versioning

 You can enable or disable database versioning by setting the **VERSIONING** environment variable in the `.env` file.

+For more information about the database versioning, refer to the [Database Versioning Documentation](https://github.com/istSOS/istsos-miu/blob/traveltime/database/README_VERSIONING.md)

 ### Database fake data